bnbullock/School_District_Analysis/README.md

 # School District Data Analysis

 ## Project Overview
 Prepare analysis of standardized test data to provide insight into performance trends and patterns within a school district.
 At the school and district level, the results will be used for discussions and strategic decisions.
 The analysis will further assist the school board and superintendant in making decisions regarding school budgets and priorities.
+It has also come to the attention of the school board that math and reading grades may have been altered in the source file for grade nine students at Thomas High School.
+As such, we have been asked to perform the school district analysis as originally planned and also a second analysis with math and reading grades for grade nine removed for that specific school.
+A comparative report will be provided to determine the affect on the overall analysis.

 ## School District Analysis requirements:
 1. Snapshot of the school district's key metrics